KouroshKSH/ML-PedroDomingos-CSEP-546/lec3/lec3.md

 All of our algorithms so far have used greedy algorithms.
 Finding the smallest set of rules is **NP-Hard**.
 But there are some more thorough search procedures that can produce better rule sets.

-1.  **Round-Robin replacement:** After growing a complete rule set, we can delete the first rule, compute the set $\ S$ of training examples not covered by any rule, and one or more new rules, to cover $\ S$.
+1.  **Round-Robin replacement:** After growing a complete rule set, we can delete the first rule, compute the set $S$​ of training examples not covered by any rule, and one or more new rules, to cover $S$​.
 This can be repeated with each of the original rules.
 This process allows a later rule to *"capture"* the positive examples of a rule that was learned earlier.
 2.  **Back-fitting:** After each new rule is added to the rule set, we perform a few iterations to Round-Robin replacement, since it typically converges quickly.
 We repeat this process of growing a new rule and ten performing Round-Robin replacement until all positive examples are covered.
-3.  **Beam search:** Instead of growing one new rule, we grow $\ B$ new rules.
-We consider adding each possible test to each rule and keep the best $\ B$ resulting rules.
-When no more tests can be added, we choose the best of the $\ B$ rules and add it to the rule set.
+3.  **Beam search:** Instead of growing one new rule, we grow $B$​ new rules.
+We consider adding each possible test to each rule and keep the best $B$​ resulting rules.
+When no more tests can be added, we choose the best of the $\ B$​ rules and add it to the rule set.

 ---